 Dreaming of photographing lions in South Africa?
 Or biking around New Zealand?
 If so, you’re not alone.
 People’s appetite for adventure travel today is booming.
 To take the pulse of this exciting travel niche, adventure experts have shared their insights in a comprehensive survey.

 How big is adventure travel today?

-An overwhelming 95 percent of those Bluefish travel advisors and partners have seen active, adventure and specialty travel sales rise within the past 12 months.
+An overwhelming 95 percent of those They travel advisors and partners have seen active, adventure and specialty travel sales rise within the past 12 months.
 As well, adventure travel’s future is looking bright.
 Ninety-five percent say they see demand for this style of travel increasing in the next two to three years.